 Recommended Age: 12+

-Number of Participants: 2-12 players, prferably even or multiple to 3.
+Number of Participants: 2-12 players, prferably even or multiple to three

 umbrella - lake - kettle - lesson - onion

 How to Play.
-When the teams are ready, their 'secretaries' take it in turns to come to the board and write their chains, e.g.:
+When the teams are ready, tell them to nominate secretaries, who take it in turns to come to the board and write their chains.
+It might look something like this:

 Team A: hippo - potato - tomato - towel - elephant - 5 words

 Team B: cinema - match - chain - inside - describe - beach - chicken - 7 words

 Team C: music - ice - centre - request - steal - always - 6 words

 At this time, the competitors carefully check the spelling and count the number of words.
 In the given case, due to the largest number of words in their chain, Team B becomes the winner of the game.

 Advice.
 In a class of adult learners, it would be more feasible to carry out the competition for individual standing.